1975 Cricket World Cup: Format

 The format of the 1975 Cricket World Cup had the eight teams split into two groups of four, with each team playing the others in their group once.
 Each match was played over 60 overs per side with group stage matches scheduled to take place between 7 and 14 June.
 Each match was played entirely during day, with a cut off time of 7.30 pm.
 Three days were allocated to each match with each able to be continued if they were halted for rain or bad light.

 The top two teams from each group advanced to the semi-finals on 18 June, with the winners qualifying for the final at Lord's on 21 June.

 Participants

 The eight teams which participated in the tournament.

-Eight teams were invited to compete at the World Cup: the six full members of the International Cricket Conference (ICC), and two other sides – Sri Lanka and East Africa.
+Eight teams were invited to compete at the World Cup: the six full members of the International Cricket Conference (ICC), and two other teams – Sri Lanka and East Africa.
 South Africa was not allowed to complete due to the sporting boycott of the country which took place during apartheid era, the ICC having placed a moratorium on tours of the country in 1970.

 Before the competition began the teams were split into two groups.
 The ICC made the decision to place the two teams which were not Test playing countries in separate groups.
 They also decided to place England and Australia in separate groups and to do the same with India and Pakistan.